mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 spells.
 If cast on the astral plane, it also impedes astral forms and restricts visibility.
 Any target of a spell that is on the other side of the
 Mana Barrier receives a bonus to its spell resistance  equal to the barrier’s Force.
-If the target had no resistance , but instead has an Object Resistance TN, increase the TN by 1 for every increment of 3 Force in the Mana Barrier (round up).
+If the target had no resistance , but instead has an Object Resistance Threshold, increase the Threshold by 1 for every increment of 3 Force in the Mana Barrier (round up).

 #### Petrify (Physical)